oliviawestmacottssw/SSW.Rules.Content/rules/how-are-you-collecting-feedback/rule.md

 - Set up an online survey using services like [TypeForm](http&#58;//www.typeform.com/)

-The best time​ to get attendees to fill out the feedback form is before the last session of the event.
+The best time to get attendees to fill out the feedback form is before the last session of the event.
 This is when people are still reasonably engaged and the people wanting to leave early haven't left yet.

-​Sometimes it is also worth getting attendees to evaluate individual speakers.
+Sometimes it is also worth getting attendees to evaluate individual speakers.
 This can be done with something as simple as red, yellow and green tokens to indicate how well a speaker did after each talk, or you can set up an elaborate online rating system.
 It really depends on what you are trying to achieve and what information you need.